aix13033/bitcoin_cycle_dashboard/README.md

 - **On‑chain metrics** sourced from the free **BGeometrics Bitcoin Data API**: MVRV Z‑Score, Long Term Holder SOPR and Reserve Risk.
 The API requires no key, though it is rate‑limited.
 Exchange inflow volumes are proxied using ETF flows from the same API.
+When price data is unavailable, ETF flows are displayed in BTC (thousands) rather than converted to USD.
 - **Technical indicator**: Pi Cycle Top (111‑day vs 2×350‑day SMAs).
 - **Exchange data**: Bitcoin dominance (Coingecko) and funding rates (Binance perpetual futures).